 Greece belongs to the Eastern-European time zone and it is two hours (+2) ahead of Greenwich Time.

-The currency in Greece is the Euro.
 Currency exchange rates are clearly displayed in every bank that accepts currency exchange, while credit card holders may acquire money from the ATMs of the collaborating banks.
 Greek banks are open for the public from 8:00 to 14:30 Mondays to Thursdays and from 8:00 to 13:30 on Fridays.
 They are closed on Public Holidays.

 Euros can also be exchanged for notes of other foreign currencies at exchange offices that are situated at the airport and certain main ports, in the larger cities, as well as at many tourist destinations.
 A passport is required when exchanging currencies.